craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 ### Boil Pox
 Boil Pox is commonly spread by rodents, infected meats, and other people afflicted by Boil Pox.
 After failing a DC 16 Con Save upon exposure, initial symptoms occur within 2-5 days.

-A creature experiencing the initial symptoms of Boil Pox will develop small sores over their body
+A creature experiencing the initial symptoms of Boil Pox will develop a mild fever and small sores over their body.

 ## Preternatural Diseases
 ### Curse of the Black Blood